 I’ve always been a geek.
-Growing up I was a complete book worm, an avid fantasy and sci fi fan, and I was drawn to all things science—and today, none of that has changed.
+Growing up I was a complete book worm, an avid action, fantasy, and science fiction fan, and I was drawn to all things science—and today, none of that has changed.

-My defining moment as a reader also came during my teenage years—when my Aunt gave me a box of romance novels to read.
-I fell in love with romantic suspense stories featuring men and women battling the enemy, and fighting for a happy ever after, all with the odds stacked against them.
-I was obsessed (and am still obsessed) with the blockbuster military movies Top Gun and Navy SEALs, and the military Sci Fi TV shows Star Trek, Battlestar Galactica, and Stargate SG1.
-Talk about hot military men trying to save the world (or the universe), all while falling head over heels in love with their equally strong and smart heroines.
+My defining moment as a reader also came during my teenage years—when my Aunt gave me a big box of romance novels to read.
+I fell in love with the romantic suspense genre featuring men and women battling against an enemy, and fighting for a happily ever after, all with the odds stacked against them.
+I was obsessed (and am still obsessed) with blockbuster movies like Star Trek, Star Wars, Top Gun, and Navy SEALs—and TV shows like Star Trek, Charmed, Battlestar Galactica, and Stargate SG1.
+I was fascinated with the men and women trying to save the world (or the universe), all while falling head over heels in love with their equally strong and smart other half.

 And that leads me to today.
-I write military romance novels set both in the present, and in the future, using my mad geek and science skills.
+I write romantic suspense novels with the help of my mad geeky and science skills.

-I live in the bottom of the North Island of New Zealand (battling strong winds and earthquakes) with my handsome, equally-geeky husband, our two crazy cats, and an alarmingly growing collection of Funko Pop!
+I live in the deep south of New Zealand with my handsome, equally-geeky husband, a little black cat called Missy, and an alarmingly growing collection of Funko Pop!
 Vinyl collectables.